-Restoration of your antique jewelry is the preservation of your family’s heritage.
-Your family jewels have been passed down through generations of love and hard times as each jewel carries with it the stories that formed what has become your family today.
-Grandma’s diamond engagement ring or great-grandma’s antique brooch were given to them by your forefathers to ensure the prosperity of you and your family and to celebrate the love that once was.
-Now its your turn to preserve what has been treasured for decades.
+Jewelry Restoration is the preservation of your family’s heritage.
+Your family jewels have been passed down through generations of love and hard times as each jewel carries with it the stories that formed your family today.
+Grandma’s diamond engagement ring or your great-grandma’s antique brooch were given to them by your forefathers to ensure the prosperity of you and your family and to celebrate the love that once was.
+Now its your turn to preserve what has been treasured for generations.

 But there are questions to be asked.
 What is needed to restore my jewelry?
 Will it be restored properly?
 How can I trust such precious family heirlooms to a jeweler I’ve never met?

 The restoration page of this website has several case studies of antique jewelry that have been taken from broken, worn, and mangled pieces, to freshly polished, repaired, and restored pieces.
 They will show you the process that the Jewelry Restoration Expert takes to ensure that your children’s children will be able to cherish the jewels that have been passed down to them.
 All of it’s possible because you chose the best in the field- The Jewelry Restoration Expert!

 Jewelry restoration requires several technical steps in order to bring each piece as close as possible to its original condition.
 Many processes are used to restore jewelry including cleaning, polishing, replacing lost stones, re-cutting chipped diamonds and gemstones, repairing broken and worn prongs, thickening bezel walls, fixing bent shanks, replacing worn or broken shanks, engraving, applying filigree or millegraining, even removing incorrect “repairs” and poorly performed solder seams.

 Below are a few examples of some of these processes, all performed by The Jewelry Restoration Expert.